darren-butler/Third-Year-Project/README.md

 Another useful resource pertaining to Java socket programming is [Java Network Programming – Elliotte Rusty Harold]( https://books.google.ie/books/about/Java_Network_Programming.html?id=NyxObrhTv5oC&redir_esc=y) .
 This book has easy to comprehend concepts and well laid out examples of multithreaded socket programming in Java.
 Specifically, page 341 – 362 explain several useful servers and show their implementation in Java.

+### Graphics
+When deciding how best to implement computer graphics into the project we looked into community made Java game engines and offical Java graphic supports.
+We came across 4 different possible choices that could meet our project needs [LIBGDX](https://libgdx.badlogicgames.com/),  [LWJGL](https://www.lwjgl.org/), [JavaFX](https://openjfx.io/), and [Java AWT](https://docs.oracle.com/javase/7/docs/api/java/awt/package-summary.html).

+LIBGDX is a community made cross-platform Java game development framework based on OpenGL.
+It is a low level, free, open source framework.
+LIBGDX makes both 2D and 3D games in Java with demo showcases on their offical website.
+It has support and release versions for Java 8 and Java 10.

+LWJGL stands for Lightweight Java Game Library and is a community made Java game development framework based on a combination of LIBGDX and [JMonkeyEngine](https://jmonkeyengine.org/), an open source, cross-platform, 3D Java game engine.
+It uses a number of native APIs like OpenGL and Vulkan for graphics and OpenAL for audio.
+LWJGL has an offical [GitHub Repo](https://github.com/LWJGL/lwjgl3) used to report issues and to allow the community to contribute their own code.

+JavaFX is an open source, cross platform GUI toolkit for Java.
+It is the successor to the Java Swing libraries and is offically supported by [Oracle](https://docs.oracle.com/javafx/2/get_started/jfxpub-get_started.htm) documentation.
+JavaFX has a dedicated community which creates specialized frameworks for Java developers.
+One such framework is the [JavaFXGL](https://github.com/AlmasB/FXGL) GitHub repo created by user AlmasB.
+This framework is dedicated to JavaFX game based graphics.

+Java AWT stands for Abstract Window Toolkit and is part of a standard API which provides a graphical user interface (GUI) for Java programs.
+Unlike the previous Java game engines mentioned, AWT is built into Java and only requires a package import in a Java class.
+Using Java AWT in combination with Java [Swing](https://docs.oracle.com/javase/7/docs/api/javax/swing/package-summary.html) allows the programmer to create a full graphical experience for the user.

+During our third year module of Graphics Programming we learned how to created and manipulate graphics in a browser using HTML, CSS, and JavaScript.
+Most importantly we learned how to use mathematics to reason about and model computer graphics allowing us to programatically interact and animated graphics.
+This will prove vital in designing, conceptualizing, and implementing graphics in our project.

+Another third year module Object-Oriented Programming taught us how to utilise core object-oriented (OOP) programming concepts and develop problem solving skills using the Java prgramming language.
+This will be put to good use throughout the projects design using OOP based classes to avoid redundant data, help maintainability, readability, and robustness.

 ## Functionality